 - Sleep disruption.
 Loneliness is one of the strongest predictors of poor sleep architecture and sleep fragmentation.
 Bad sleep then compounds the metabolic and cognitive harm.

 - Behavior.
 Lonely people are less likely to exercise, more likely to drink, and less likely to follow medical advice.
-The mechanisms above are biological.
-The pathways through behavior are equally real.
+The pathways above work through biology.
+This one works through behavior, and it counts just as much.

 Quality over quantity